 The Bank also estimates an allowance for unfunded lending commitments such as letters of credit, financial guarantees and unfunded loan commitments.
-Prior to adopting Topic 326 on expected credit losses, unfunded lending commitments were subject to individual reviews and were analyzed and segregated by risk according to the Bank's internal risk rating scale.
-These risk classifications, in conjunction with an analysis of historical loss experience, economic conditions, performance trends within specific portfolio segments and any other pertinent information, resulted in the estimation of the reserve for unfunded lending commitments.
-Effective January 1, 2023, expected credit losses related to unfunded lending commitment are estimated using essentially the same methodologies employed to estimate expected credit losses of loans, adjusted by the expected funding rate.
+Expected credit losses related to unfunded lending commitments are estimated using essentially the same methodologies employed to estimate expected credit losses of loans, adjusted by the expected funding rate.
 A funding rate is a measure of the rate at which available credit tends to be drawn for lines of credit.
 Management has analyzed its historical funding behavior at the segment level to determine an expected funding rate.

 Provision for credit losses related to the loan portfolio and unfunded lending commitments are reported in the statements of income.
-At December 31, 2023 and 2022, the provision for unfunded lending commitments amounted to \$65, respectively, and is included in accrued interest payable and other liabilities on the accompanying balance sheets.
+At December 31, 2024 and 2023, the provision for unfunded lending commitments amounted to \$65, respectively, and is included in accrued interest payable and other liabilities on the accompanying balance sheets.